shaloo/web3-user-personas/docs/index.md

 ## Personas -> Product Decisions

-This study analyzes every Web3 persona through a structured template covering behavior, characteristics, mindset, motivations, and needs.
+This study analyzes every Web3 persona through a structured template covering the identified unique traits such as behavior, characteristics, mindset, motivations, and needs.
 It also outlines a high-level action plan based on these insights.
 Use this as a foundation to build your own target persona profile and drive more effective product design, feature prioritization, and messaging for each audience segment.

+Why a Web3 persona *Tarot*?
+You might wonder.

-To make the insights engaging and memorable, every persona is paired with a Tarot card and a rhyming identity that captures their mindset, motivations, and behavior.
-Designers gain an intuitive visual mental model, communicators can align narratives with user psychology, and builders can identify the right tech stack and feature priorities supported by cues and fun facts that helps to stay aligned with who they are building for.
+Each persona comes alive through a Tarot card and a rhyming identity, making the insights stick.Designers see the user, communicators speak to them, and builders clarity on what to build, including the right tech stack and feature priorities.
+Cues and fun facts keep every team grounded in the same user, without losing alignment over time.

 Learn more... | [[about|About]] | [[audience|Audience]] | [[insights|Insights]] |